aidanastridge/aidanastridge/README.md

 ## Hey!

-#### My name is Aidan Astridge and I'm developer with a passion for Typescript and Python.
-Going to [York University](https://www.yorku.ca/) for Management Science/Operations Research, I fell in love with programming and statistics!
+#### My name is Aidan Astridge and I'm a developer in data visualization and web development.
+Went to [York University](https://www.yorku.ca/) for Management Science/Operations Research.
 I'm also an artist, puzzler, and a Neurological fighter!